 From the Procurement Manager: “We already have negotiated rates and discounts with providers.
 It’s not worth partnering with a TMC.”

 The reality is that a TMC often has the functionality to honor any existing relationships you have with a hotel, airline, or car rental company.
 And in many instances, a TMC will be able to provide better rates to reduce travel spend across the travel industry.
 Ultimately, TMCs keep their clients happy by helping them save money.
 They work with air, hotel and car rental partners every day to meet your needs.
-Whether it’s deeply discounted hotel rates, negotiated airfares, frequent flyer match programs, or discounts on rental cars, your TMC should constantly strive to offer unparalleled access to the best inventory in the marketplace while reducing travel expenses.
+Whether it’s deeply discounted hotel rates, negotiated airfares, frequent flyer match programs, or discounts on rental cars, your TMC should constantly strive to offer unparalleled access to the best inventory available while reducing travel expenses.

 A TMC will break down spend by business division, geography and billable versus nonbillable, to name a few.
 You’ll have access to dashboards showing your total spend, if your purchases align with your travel policy, if lower fares are available, and more.

 Travel data is gold and can often be used in negotiations with hotels and airlines for discounted rates.
 Once your travelers are booking via your TMC, you’ll have access to real-time reporting to improve your seat at the bargaining table.
 You’ll gain substantial cost reduction and realize a critical return on investment.
 You’ll also be able to gauge the company's performance by benchmarking with similar sized organizations.

 From the Human Resources Director: “Partnering with a TMC would take too long.
 We need a new travel policy solution now.”